balazshevesi/graph-gains/README.md

 # graph-gains
-A web app for tracking weight
+A web app for tracking and graphing your weight, and other metrics too.